Kakang Rudianto

-Kakang Rudianto (born 2 February 2003) is an Indonesian professional footballer who plays as a defender for Liga 1 club Persib Bandung and the Indonesia national under-20 team.
+Kakang Rudianto (born 2 February 2003) is an Indonesian professional footballer who plays as a defender for Super League club Persib Bandung and the Indonesia national team.

 Club career

 Persib Bandung

 He was signed for Persib Bandung to play in Liga 1 in the 2021 season.
 Kakang made his first-team debut on 29 January 2022 in a match against Persikabo 1973 at the Ngurah Rai Stadium, Denpasar.
 He also scored his first goal for the team in 22nd minute.

 International career

 On 30 May 2022, Kakang made his debut for an Indonesian youth team against a Venezuela U-20 squad in the 2022 Maurice Revello Tournament in France.
 In October 2022, it was reported that Kakang received a call-up from the Indonesia U-20 for a training camp, in Turkey and Spain.

+On 25 November 2024, Kakang received a called-up to the preliminary squad to the Indonesia national team for the 2024 ASEAN Championship.